Testing the Solvability of Systems of Linear Inequalities: Applications

-Figure \ref{fig:MST2powercurve} plots rejection probabilities for 1000 draws for a test with nominal size of 5\%, across two versions of this DGP.
-We begin by setting $n=250$.\footnote{This corresponds approximately to the sample size in \cite{Dupas2014} for our two instrument values: $Z=1$(a price of $50$ Kenyan Shillings), and $Z=0$ (a price of $150$ Kenyan shillings).} In the left panel a), we set $\alpha=1,\beta=-1,\gamma = 1/2$.
+Figure \ref{fig:MST2powercurve} plots rejection probabilities for 1000 Monte Carlo draws for a test with nominal size of 5\% and 250 bootstrap iterations, across two versions of this DGP.
+We begin by setting $n=250$.\footnote{This corresponds approximately to the sample size in \cite{Dupas2014} for our two instrument values: $Z=1$ (a price of $50$ Kenyan Shillings), and $Z=0$ (a price of $150$ Kenyan shillings), across all rural areas in the experiment.} In both versions, $p(0)=1/3$ and $p(1)=2/3$.
+In the left panel a), we set $a=1,\beta=-1,\gamma = 1/2$.
 The true value of the ATE in this $0.67$ (depicted by a vertical solid red line), and the identified set is $[0.58,0.67]$ (depicted by the hatched region).
 The horizontal dotted line depicts 5\%.
 In this version of the DGP, the slope of $m_1(u)$ is zero at $u=1$, and the true value is on the boundary of the identified set.
-The right panel b) of Figure \ref{fig:MST2powercurve} considers a second DGP in which $\alpha = 0.9$, $\beta = -1$, and $\gamma = 1/3$.
+The right panel b) of Figure \ref{fig:MST2powercurve} considers a second DGP in which $a = 0.9$, $\beta = -1$, and $\gamma = 1/3$.
 In this setting the true value of the ATE is $0.51$, which lies in the interior of the identified set $[0.47,0.53]$.
 In both panels, two choices of the tuning parameter $\kappa_n$ are compared, $\kappa_n = \sqrt{\log{n}}$ and $\kappa_n = \log{n}$.
 The results depicted in Figure \ref{fig:MST2powercurve} appear not to be sensitive to this choice, given the DGP and sample size.

 In both DGPs depicted in Figure \ref{fig:MST2powercurve}, the test controls size well throughout the identified set for the ATE, and gains power relatively quickly outside of it.
 We note that the power gain is asymmetric.
 For example, in panel a), the rejection probability remains below $5\%$ until $\theta \approx 0.75$, well outside of the identified set.
 This is a small sample phenomenon only however: in panel a) we also show the power curve with a sample size of $n=5000$, which traces out the identified set exactly (up to our grid spacing for $\theta$: multiples of $0.05$).